gondolio/salsa-or-bachata/README.md

-A simple React web-based game to train the ear (and my React skills) to distinguish different genres of (mostly) Latin dance music.
+#### A simple React web-based game to train the ear (and my React skills) to distinguish different genres of (mostly) Latin dance music

 You can see it live here:\
 https://salsaorbachata.com/

 Useful resources: